 - Websites targeted to industry and government sectors

 - Next Generation Compliance – Read more here

 Hazardous Waste Portal – This resource is intended to help generators find hazardous waste compliance assistance resources.
 The portal contains over 800 resources, including both federal and state information and it covers most industrial and commercial business sectors as well as households.

 Universal Waste State Resource Locator – Universal wastes are hazardous wastes that are more common and pose a lower risk to people and the environment.
 Federal and state regulations identify universal wastes and provide simple rules for handling, recycling, and disposing of them.
 Use this tool to find out which items are designated as Universal Wastes in your state, link to state regulations, and local contacts at state agencies.

-Using these tools allow you to help yourself when it comes to managing your hazardous waste.
+Using these tools allows you to help yourself when it comes to managing your hazardous waste disposal.
 That being said, do not hesitate to contact us regarding any of these topics.
 We sift through the environmental regulations daily for our customers and provide expert advice.